-The assumptions that advanced civilizations will remove the very core that defines who they are is flawed, people (and aliens) don’t do this.
+The assumption that advanced civilizations will remove the very core that defines who they are as flawed, people (and aliens) don’t do this.
 In fact, a conscious mind is very likely to be incapable of removing itself.
-Statistics and tech trajectories simply can’t explain why the universe isn’t humming with high tech aliens.
+Statistics and tech trajectories simply can’t explain why the universe isn’t humming with high-tech aliens.

 Unless we turn our attention to certain inevitable dynamics inside these civilizations.
 The chance an advanced civilization self-destructs before it reaches universe roaming capabili

 Here is my reasoning and some number games:

 Let’s safely assume that every alien high-tech civilization reaches a point where it can easily self-destruct.
 Humanity reached that point in the 20th century.
 And it’s getting exponentially worse with every day.